adrobinoga/zk-protocol/sections/terminal.md

 (t) : To obtain time, convert the string number to bin, then take the 8 most significant bits, the given number will be the hour, the minutes are simply the number given by the 8 least significant bits.

-? : Stands for unknown
+? : Stands for unknown.

 NA : Stands for Not Applicable.